JasminTrotter/student-portal-client/README.md

 ## Future Features
 - User can view history of attendances and see how many classes are left in their current package.
--Integrate features of [Join Class](https://join-class.herokuapp.com/) (click [here](https://github.com/JasminTrotter/Join-Class-App) for repo) so students can take care of scheduling and payment all in one app.
+- Integrate features of [Join Class](https://join-class.herokuapp.com/) (click [here](https://github.com/JasminTrotter/Join-Class-App) for repo) so students can take care of scheduling and payment all in one app.